fakemaria/qa_technical_challenge/README.md

 # Test Cases
 ## Pre-requisites:
     1. Except User Story 1, the rest of test cases will use the username standard_user
-    2. After each test case, the user will log out
+    2. After each test case, the user will reset the app and log out

 ## User Story 1: Log in in Swag Labs